 Airbags will increase the cost of the bag quite a bit, but it’s more than recommended with safety in mind.
 The technology used in these bags is designed to work really well, and most backcountry riders now wear them.

 An AvaLung is a piece of additional avalanche equipment that can help you breathe if an avalanche happens and you get trapped under the snow.

 This device extends your time before asphyxiation by taking fresh air (oxygen) in from your backpack and diverting carbon dioxide away.

 According to Black Diamond, the developer of AvaLung, it could increase your survival time under the snow from 20 mins to 58 mins.
 AvaLung is an expensive add-on, but I do believe it is worth getting.

 Snowboard and Ski Carry

-Similar to the rules of picking the best snowboarding jacket, you should pick one with as many pockets as possible.
-Better to be with waterproof zips so it offers loads of space for you to store your gears and make it easier to access.
+Similar to the rules of picking the best snowboard jacket, you should choose one with as many pockets as possible.
+Waterproof zippers are great because they offer loads of space for you to store your gear and make everything easier to access.

 Hydration Pack Compatibility